matty-digital/coding_exercises/README.md

 # Coding Exercises

 These exercises were designed to facilitate professional development and candidate recruitment.
 Each exercise directory has a more in-depth readme.
 Here's a quick overview:

-* **navigation** - A fluid, responsive page header.
-Technologies: *html, css*
+* **navigation** – A fluid, responsive page header.
+Technologies:
+  *HTML* and *CSS*.
-* **responder_search** - A table with filters and search box.
-Technologies: *html, javascript, php*
+* **responder_search** – A table with filters and search box.
+  Technologies: *HTML*, *JavaScript*, and *PHP*.

 ## License

-Copyright 2013 Intermedix
+Copyright 2013 Intermedix Corporation.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.